IvanVnucec/rain_alert/README.md

 3. Activate virtualenv by running `virtualenv venv` and then `source venv/bin/activate`.
 4. Install pip dependencies from `requirements.txt` file by running `pip install -r requirements.txt`.
 5. Run app as `python3 main.py`.
-6. You can schedule the script to run once every hour like we did in [our GitHub Actions CI workflow](https://github.com/IvanVnucec/rain_alert/blob/master/.github/workflows/main.yml).
+6. You can schedule the script to run on GitHub servers like we did in [our GitHub Actions CI workflow](https://github.com/IvanVnucec/rain_alert/blob/master/.github/workflows/main.yml).
+See the [Instructions](./.github/workflows/README.md) for more info.

 ## License
 [MIT](LICENSE.md)